tejavarma722848/521Project/README.md

 ## Introduction

 This project aims to perform sentiment analysis on Twitter data using various deep learning models.
-The dataset used for this analysis is located at `/Users/teja/Downloads/Twitter_Data.csv`.
+The dataset used for this analysis is Twitter_Data.

 ## Data Preprocessing